-Below, we’ve explained workers’ comp insurance in more detail, ranging from the main benefits to the situations in which your staff might need to make a claim.
+Below, we’ve explained it in more detail, ranging from the main benefits to the situations in which your staff might need to make a claim.

-Workers’ compensationis a form of financial benefits for employees injured while in the workplace.
-Designed to account for the cost of medical treatment and loss of income while an individual is unable to work, workman's comp is one of several protections provided for employees in the United States.
+Workers’ compensation is a form of financial benefits for employees injured while in the workplace.
+Designed to account for the cost of medical treatment and loss of income while an individual is unable to work, the insurance is one of several protections provided for employees in the United States.